-In 2020, our water was monitored for many different kinds of substances on a very strict sampling schedule.
+In 2021, our water was monitored for many different kinds of substances on a very strict sampling schedule.
 The water we deliver must meet specific health standards.
-The information in the data tables shows only those substances that were DETECTED between January 1 and December 31, 2020.
-The state requires us to monitor for certain substances less often than once per year because the concentrations of these substances do not change frequently.
-In these cases, the most recent sample data are included, along with the year in which the sample was taken.
+The information in the data tables shows only those substances that were DETECTED between January 1 and December 31, 2021.
 Remember that detecting a substance does not mean the water is unsafe to drink; our goal is to keep all detects below their respective maximum allowed levels.